Healthdirect Free Australian health advice you can count on.

 What causes cystic fibrosis?

-Both parents must carry the faulty cystic fibrosis gene for the disease to be passed to their child.
-If both parents carry the gene, there is a 1 in 4 chance of it being passed on in each pregnancy.
+Both parents must carry the CF gene for the disease to be passed to their child.
+If both parents carry the gene, there is:

 How is cystic fibrosis diagnosed?

-CF is usually detected in newborn babies through a neonatal screening test, known as the heel prick test.
+CF is usually found in newborn babies through the heel prick test.

-If a baby has a positive heel prick test, they should then have a sweat test at about 6 weeks old to see if they either have the disorder or are a healthy carrier of the faulty gene.
+If your baby has a positive heel prick test, they should then have a sweat test at about 6 weeks.
+This will show if they have CF.

 Management usually involves:

-• physiotherapy every day to clear the lungs
+• physiotherapy every day to clear your lungs

-• capsules to replace enzymes to help digest food
+• tablets to replace enzymes that help digest your food

 • antibiotics for lung infections